leiyakenney/monstersrolodex/README.md

 In the project directory, run `yarn start` and navigate to `localhost:3000`

 ## Production Links
-- This app and its production endpoints can be accessed [here via GitHub pages]() [here via Heroku](https://whispering-citadel-06941.herokuapp.com/)
+- This app and its production endpoints can be accessed [here via GitHub pages](https://leiyakenney.github.io/monstersrolodex/) or [here via Heroku](https://whispering-citadel-06941.herokuapp.com/)